chf2/sorting_demo/README.md

 While this runs, let's think about a few things.
 Can you give a rough estimate of how long this will take, even with randomized input?
 What factors would go into whether your estimate would be high or low?
+Hopefully this exercise demonstrates how picking different algorithms to solve a problem can lead to significant differences in application performance at scale.

-50,000 elements is not that many.
-Even a relatively small real-world application that used suboptimal algorithms to process data will take a huge performance hit.
-Go ahead and play around with the input size a bit more.
-Approximately how long will it take to run this for 100,000 elements?
+When it's finished, go ahead and play around with the input size a bit more.
+Approximately how long will it take to run this for 100,000 elements, based on how long your machine took to run the other tests?